thadroe/docker-wordpress-mods-linux/README.md

 Lines 49 and 118, change `user` to your local username.

-2. From the directory the Dockerfile and docker-entrypoint.sh are in, run the build.
-(Make sure docker-entrypoint.sh is executable)
+2. While in the directory the Dockerfile and docker-entrypoint.sh are in, run the build.
+Make sure docker-entrypoint.sh is executable with `chmod u+x docker-entrypoint.sh`.

-Example:
+Example build where name includes php version and tag contains wp version:

 `sudo docker build -t="custom-wordpress-apache-php7.x:wp-4.x.x" .`